 We take pride in our work, to make sure that the benefits of good design are long-term and resilient.
 Once the concept is forged and executed in the office, our field services team oversees the installation and monitors it to the opening, ensuring the vision and the intent of the drawings become reality.
 Recently, Lifescapes team members’ DanTrust (COO), Roger Voettiner (VP of Horticulture) and Mike Meyers (Senior Project Director) stopped by The Point in El Segundo, CA, for a ”look see.”
 It’s been five years, this month, since its grand opening and The Point is beautiful and thriving!

 Over time, projects develop their own habits and personality.
 The Point is no different.
 The plant materials have been swapped out occasionally, but have stayed true to the original design intent.
-We chose sustainable materials that were easy to maintain, so that the project looks as beautiful on day 1,825 as it did on day 1.
-Part of this success is contributed to finding the right landscape contractor and maintenance crew, ensuring that the plant material and hardscape are tended to properly and are regularly replaced, if necessary.
+We chose sustainable materials that were easy to maintain so that the project looked as beautiful on day 1,825 as it did on day 1.
+This success results from actively selecting the right landscape contractor and maintenance crew, guaranteeing proper care and regular replacement of plant material and hardscape when necessary.

 The exceptional part of The Point is the focus on its outdoor spaces, which have allowed it to seamlessly evolve into a safer place to visit in this new, covid world.
 The concept of outdoor, oversized living rooms has proven to be fruitful.
 Spaced a safe length from one another, small family or friend groups were seen enjoying the environment, while comfortably socially distanced.